Malekitsu/Maw-Mod-MMMerge/README.md

   - Weapons are now balanced between each other
 - Id Item, Id Monster, Repair, Merchant and Disarm are now shared to all party members
   - Click on the skill to share to all party
+- Regeneration and Meditation will now be much stronger and work continuously instead of every 10 seconds

+## Class Rework
+- most underused classes have been balanced to have some uniqueness
+- misc skills are now a bit more accessible

+### MAW Classes
+- Added Seraphim, Death Knight and Shaman Class
+- Press the icon top right on party creation to enable them
+- Make sure to read their perks by right clicking on the class name

 ## Spells Rework
 - Many spells have been rebalanced